martinpredny/Assignment-Android/README.md

 # ANDROID APP ASSIGNMENT #

 This assignment should just helps us to evaluate level of your skills.
-You don't have to solve everyting perfectly to be hired.
+You don't have to solve everything perfectly to be hired.

 ### What is this assignment NOT about? ###